haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 SSO_LDAP_USE_SAME_UID = True
 ```

-Note, here the UID means the unique user ID, in LDAP it is the attribute you use for `LDAP_LOGIN_ATTR`, in ADFS it is `uid` attribute.
+Note, here the UID means the unique user ID, in LDAP it is the attribute you use for `LDAP_LOGIN_ATTR` (not `LDAP_UID_ATTR`), in ADFS it is `uid` attribute.
 You need make sure you use the same attribute for the two settings.

 ## Importing Roles from LDAP